 Hibiscus is observed to have contraceptive effects on both males and females, making it a possible natural contraceptive.
 However, despite the demonstrated contraceptive effect, it is not recommended to depend on hibiscus tea for contraception.
 While these effects could be helpful to couples who are not looking to get pregnant, the opposite is true for couples trying to conceive.
 In short, avoid hibiscus tea if you are trying to conceive.

 A study on rats suggested that a dose of 400 mg/kg prevented implantation of the zygote (fertilized egg) in the uterus.
 At lower doses, 125 to 250 mg/kg, hibiscus prevented ovulation and also reduced sperm production.

 Is Hibiscus Tea Safe for Pregnant Women?

 It has been suggested that hibiscus induces menstrual bleeding or periods because of its emmenagogue properties, meaning that it increases the blood flow to the pelvic region including the uterus.
-This will make sense as Emmenagogues are capable of inducing menstrual flow.
+This makes sense as Emmenagogues are capable of inducing menstrual flow.
 However, the emmenagogue properties are exhibited by the mucilage from the bark of the hibiscus plant, rather than the flower.
-So, it is unlikely that hibiscus tea, which primarily contains hibiscus petals, would have this effect.
+It is therefore unlikely that hibiscus tea, which primarily contains hibiscus petals, would have this effect.